ml6team/fondant/docs/data_explorer.md

 # Data explorer

 ## How to use?
-You can setup the data explorer container with the `fondant-explorer` CLI command, which is installed together with the Fondant python package.
+You can setup the data explorer container with the `fondant explore` CLI command, which is installed together with the Fondant python package.

 ```
-fondant-explorer --data-directory LOCAL_FOLDER_TO_MOUNT [--port PORT --container CONTAINER --tag TAG]
+fondant explore --data-directory LOCAL_FOLDER_TO_MOUNT [--port PORT --container CONTAINER --tag TAG]
 ```

 ## Data explorer UI